r4ghu/FaceTracker/README.md

 Please note that this software is **NOT** for commercial purposes.

-However if you are interested is using this software for commercial applications, please feel free to request a quote at [LINK](http://facetracker.net/quote/) and follow the software download link provided by that link.
+However if you are interested is using this software for commercial applications, please feel free to request a quote at [LINK](http://facetracker.net/quote/) and follow the software download link provided by them.

 You can use this software for non-commercial, academic and research purposes without any license constraints.
 You need to add the following citations in your paper if you're using this software: